CEO dismissed working from home. Her employees went on strike.

 "Public threat to our livelihoods"

-Among the Washingtonian's employees, Merrill's piece prompted outrage — and a revolt, with journalists at the magazine issuing a statement on Twitter saying they would not publish any articles on Friday.
-Staffers at the magazine told CBS MoneyWatch the piece was poorly worded and they read it as taking aim at dedicated employees who have been laboring around the clock under trying circumstances for more than a year.
+Merrill's piece prompted outrage among many of Washingtonian's employees, — and a revolt, with journalists at the magazine issuing a statement on Twitter saying they would not publish any articles on Friday.
+Staffers told CBS MoneyWatch the piece was poorly worded and they read it as taking aim at dedicated employees who have been laboring around the clock under trying circumstances for more than a year.

 "As members of the Washingtonian editorial staff, we want our CEO to understand the risks of not valuing our labor.
 We are dismayed by Cathy Merrill's public threat to our livelihoods.
 We will not be publishing today," a number of the publisher's 25 editorial staffers said on Twitter.